Helpful Hints For a Successful Presentation

 - A "Speaker Ready Room" is available for rehearsal or final run-through of your session prior to the presentation.

 - As you are preparing your slide deck, please plan accordingly as internet access is not available in seminar rooms.

 - A computer will be provided in the room with your presentation preloaded.
-If you wish to use your own computer, you must have a VGA output or provide an adapter.
+If you wish to use your own computer, you must have a HDMI output or provide an adapter.